 As they say, where there's a will there's a way and in this case, the way was an interlibrary loan.
 In just under a week the letters were in my hands, and just as I had hoped, there was even more to be learned from them than appeared in the excerpts.
 Family names, deaths, addresses, and chilling descriptions of the threat of looming war in the Rhineland.

-Catharina was a widow well into her fifties when she chose to undertake the arduous voyage to an unseen, unknowable place with her eldest son Moritz.
+Catharina was a widow well into her fifties when she undertook the arduous voyage to an unseen, unknowable place with her eldest son Moritz.
 The letters make clear Catharina's brother Georg facilitated her and Moritz's immigration, but not why.
 At the time, her son Johannes was already living at Philipsburg Manor on the Hudson River, where Catharina and Moritz joined him in 1826.
 There were two other sons, Phillipus and Johannes Huprecht as well as a daughter named Christina.
 Christina died at age five, but I'm unsure about the boys.
 They do not appear in records in America, and they are not mentioned in the book of German Palatine immigrants.
 Nor are they named in any of the letters, all of which do inquire about Moritz and Johannes in America and talk extensively about family members still in Germany.
 It suggests they may have died as well, for surely if they were still living Georg would have spoken of them to their mother.

 Not all the letters are intact, some of them are faded or torn, others are discolored from the tape used for repairs at some point and unreadable.
 While I am thrilled to have them, I can't help but wish that some of the letters from America to Germany had survived.